netsight/netsight.async/README.rst

  - Zope>=2.8.0

- The default processing page template depends on Products.CMFPlone, however this may be overridden by your own view, as discussed above.
+ The default processing page template depends on a main template being, provided, much like the one provided by Products.CMFPlone, however this may be overridden by your own view, as discussed above.

 Contributions
 =============